-- Providing a governance structure, comprehensive leadership and oversight for the various environmental health and safety research-related activities for VU. - Reviewing reports on chemical safety provided by the VU Chemical Safety Committee and ensuring appropriate corrective actions are taken for any issues identified including those related to incidents or inspections.
+- Providing a governance structure, comprehensive leadership and oversight for the various research-• related EHSS safety and compliance functions for VU. - Reviewing reports on chemical safety provided by the VU Chemical Safety Committee or EHSS and ensuring appropriate corrective actions are taken for any issues identified including those related to incidents or inspections.